-In the academic year 2021-2022 all 727 students in the course were enrolled in the Nextbook handbook supporting the feedback after the mid-term test.
+In the academic year 2022-2023 all 757 students in the course were enrolled in the two Nextbook handbooks supporting the mid-term test.

-For the feedback on the mid-term test merely five questions were asked through the Nextbook platform.
+For the preparation: from the virtual learning environment unfortunately no students actively engaged with the preparatory material on Nextbook itself.
+Also for the feedback on the mid-term test merely three questions were asked through the Nextbook platform.
 Students prefer to use the tools used for other material in the course to ask their questions: the discussion forum on the virtual learning environment, or ask their teaching assistants in class.
+So despite that with respect to the case study of last year, not only the feedback after the mid-term test but also the preparation for the mid-term test was integrated on Nextbook, it did not increase the active interaction of students on the platform.

-Therefore, we learned that if we want to promote interaction and co-creation through a platform such as Nextbook, that this platform should be preferably used more intensively in the course and from the beginning of the course itself.
+Therefore, we learned that if we want to promote interaction and co-creation through a platform such as Nextbook, that this platform should be preferably used by all material in the course and from the beginning of the course itself.
 Furthermore, the interaction and co-creation should be more actively stimulated especially with first-year students and large classes.